init0-hack8/.github/profile/README.md

-# Sensy
+# init0-sentinel

 > A Smart AI-powered Social Listening & Simulation Platform for Brands, Creators, and Analysts

 ---

-## 🧠 What is Sensy?
+## 🧠 What is init0-sentinel?

-**Sensy** is a multi-platform AI-powered post analysis and audience simulation tool built to help:
+**init0-sentinel** is a multi-platform AI-powered post analysis and audience simulation tool built to help:
 - Brands 📢
 - Influencers 🎥
 - Researchers 📊